 Hockey tips every defensemen should know

-Being a great defensemen isn’t about the hits or the shots its about being the entire package, .
+Being a great defensemen isn’t about the hits or the shots its about being the entire package.
 When I was on the ice I knew what was going on in both my own players heads and my opponents.
-I had the tools and I used them all with great successes in these articles I will try to show you a few easy, and a few difficult skills that can greatly increase your skill and love of the game.
+I had the tools and I used them all with great success.
+In this article I will try to show you a few easy skills, and a few difficult skills that can greatly increase your ability to play defense and love of the game.

 Hockey Defense Tips and tricks